-When you read about Lānaʹi all you really glean is that it’s a small island off Maui with three resorts.
+When you read about Lanai Hawaii all you really glean is that it’s a small island off Maui with three resorts.

 It’s so much more.

-To be clear Lānaʹi is not a budget destination there are three luxury hotels but don’t let that mislead you to believe its like any other beach destination.
+To be clear Lanai Hawaii is not a budget destination.
+There are three luxury hotels.
+But don’t let that mislead you to believe its like any other beach destination.

 Lānaʹi has a really interesting history.
 It was once the home to a gigantic Dole plantation but cheaper labour overseas meant Dole pulled out and tourism came in to save the island for unemployment.